Vfisa/Tips-when-using-Keboola-dbt-Artifacts/Readme.md

 ## Conclusion
 Thats all!
-Check out the scripts and happy coding!
-If you want, share with me what you have build on the top of artifacts!
+Check out the scripts in the `/Code` folder.
+If you can, please share with me what you have build on the top of artifacts!

 ## Tips